Gao-tech/voting_app_fastapi/README.md

 - It is tested in Postman
 - uvicorn app.main:app --reload
+- login user can get applicant by id

 In postgresql:
 - select * from "user"; // user is a reserved table name